 Lorenzo’s oil: VLCFA are primarily synthesized via chain-elongation of shorter fatty acids.
 In the laboratory, the addition of mono-unsaturated fatty acids to the cell culture medium of ALD fibroblasts reduces the VLCFA concentrations to normal levels.
 This can be explained because the enzymes that are required for the synthesis of VLCFA are the same for mono-unsaturated fatty acids and for saturated fatty acids.
 But their affinity for the monounsaturated fatty acids is higher.
 This finding formed the basis of a dietary approach.
 Oral administration of oleic acid in triglyceride form (GTO), and erucic acid in triglyceride form (GTE) normalized the plasma VLCFA levels within 1 month in most patients with ALD.
 The combination of GTO and GTE in a 4:1 ratio became known as “Lorenzo’s oil”, a tribute to Lorenzo Odone, the first patient treated with the mixture.
 Lorenzo’s oil was thought to hold great promise.
-However, several open-label trials have shown that the oil failed to improve neurological or endocrine function or that it could arrest the progression of the disease (See the Lorenzo’s oil page for more details).
+However, several open-label trials have shown that the oil failed to improve neurological or endocrine function or that it could arrest the progression of the disease.
+More details at the page (Lorenzo’s oil).

 Lovastatin was demonstrated to have an effect on VLCFA.
 This finding, however, could not be reproduced by others.
 In fact, later experiments showed that statins had no effect on brain and adrenal VLCFA levels in ALD mice, and even caused accumulation of VLCFA in these tissues.
 Because of these conflicting results, a randomized double-blind placebo-controlled clinical trial to test the effect of lovastatin as a VLCFA lowering therapy for ALD has been performed at the Academic Medical Center in Amsterdam.
 The results and conclusions demonstrate that lovastatin treatment results in a small decrease in plasma VLCFA, but it does not affect VLCFA at the cellular level, since C26:0 levels in red and white blood cells were unchanged.
-(See the Lovastatin page for more details).
+More details at the page (Lovastatin).

 Bezafibrate: In the search for compounds that may reduce VLCFA levels, bezafibrate, a drug used for the treatment of hyperlipidaemia, was identified as a VLCFA-lowering agent.
 Experiments in fibroblasts showed that bezafibrate reduced VLCFA levels by directly inhibiting the activity of the VLCFA-specific elongase ELOVL1.
 An open-label pilot study was performed to evaluate the effect of bezafibrate on VLCFA accumulation in blood cells of AMN patients.
 Unfortunately, bezafibrate failed to lower VLCFA levels in blood cells of ALD patients.
 Most likely this was attributable to its inability to reach adequate drug levels in patients.

 Bone-marrow transplant: In boys and adolescents with early-stage cerebral ALD, allogeneic hematopoietic stem cell transplantation (HSCT) can arrest the progression of cerebral demyelination in ALD provided the procedure is performed at a very early stage of the disease.
-The efficacy of HSCT is based on the renewal of ALDP-deficient brain microglial cells by normal microglial cells that originate from the donor bone-marrow stem cells (See the Hematopoietic stem cell transplantation (HSCT) page for more details).
+The efficacy of HSCT is based on the renewal of ALDP-deficient brain microglial cells by normal microglial cells that originate from the donor bone-marrow stem cells.
+More details at the page (Hematopoietic stem cell transplantation).

-Gene therapy: It is anticipated that in the not too distant future transplantation of autologous (the patient’s own bone marrow cells) hematopoietic cells that have been genetically corrected with a lentiviral vector prior to re-infusion might become an additional therapeutic option, based on the highly encouraging results reported in the first two treated patients (See the Gene Therapy for ALD for more details).
+Gene therapy: It is anticipated that in the not too distant future transplantation of autologous (the patient’s own bone marrow cells) hematopoietic cells that have been genetically corrected with a lentiviral vector prior to re-infusion might become an additional therapeutic option, based on the highly encouraging results reported in the first two treated patients.
+More details at the page (Gene Therapy for ALD).